Compliance

 “MCG Group Chief Compliance Officer (Group CCO)” makes reports to and receives recommendations/advice from “Management Committee” and controls/supervises and receives reports from “MCG Chemical Holdings Group Corporation compliance promotion structure.”

-Disclosure of Compliance Violations and Unfair Practices
+Disclosure of Compliance Violations, etc.

-Hotline Systems
+Whistleblowing Systems

 ”Contact Points” pie chart: “External lawyers” account for just under 1/4 of total, and “Internal control promotion departments” account for just over 3/4 of total.
 “Areas of concern” pie chart: “Working environment” account for at least half, “Treatment/personnel affairs” account for around 10%, “Laws/regulations/rules” account for just under 20%, and “Others” account for just under 20%